Dozens killed as Russian forces strike targets in western Ukraine - Local News 8

 Heavy fighting continued Sunday, with Britain’s Ministry of Defense saying Russia was attempting to “envelop” Ukrainian forces in the east of the country as it advanced from Crimea westwards towards Odessa.

-As Russian troops inch towards the capital Kyiv, Ramzan Kadyrov, the pro-Kremlin leader of Russia’s Chechnya region, was reported to be in Ukraine.
-He told Russian soldiers outside of Kyiv that the key task is to seize the capital, Russian state news agency Russia 24 reported on Sunday.
+Russian troops continue to focus on the capital Kyiv.
+Ramzan Kadyrov, the pro-Kremlin leader of Russia’s Chechnya region, reportedly told Russian soldiers outside of Kyiv that the key task is to seize the capital, Russian state news network Russia 24 reported on Sunday.

 Amid a growing civilian toll in Ukraine, American journalist Brent Renaud, 50, was killed by Russian forces in Irpin, on the outskirts of Kyiv, according to social media posts by Kyiv region police.
-Another US journalist was wounded by Russian troops, the police added.
+Two other journalists were wounded by Russian troops, the police added.

-An adviser to Ukraine’s interior minister, Anton Gerashchenko, said in a statement that Renaud “paid with his life for attempting to expose the insidiousness, cruelty and ruthlessness of the aggressor,” according to a New York Times report.
-It added he was not on assignment for that company and “early reports that he worked for Times circulated because he was wearing a Times press badge that had been issued for an assignment many years ago.”
+Renaud “paid with his life for attempting to expose the insidiousness, cruelty, and ruthlessness of the aggressor,” an adviser to Ukraine’s interior minister, Anton Gerashchenko, said in a statement on Telegram.

+The US State Department confirmed Renaud’s death on Sunday.
+“We are horrified that journalists and filmmakers—noncombatants—have been killed and injured in Ukraine by Kremlin forces,” department spokesman Ned Price said on Twitter.
+“This is yet another gruesome example of the Kremlin’s indiscriminate actions.”

 CNN has been unable to confirm which media outlet the American journalists were working for in Ukraine.